oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 #### Undetected problems in MELD code

-There were a number of areas where the MELD support code did not behave in ways that were expected.
+There were a number of areas where the MELD support code did not behave as expected.
 This would cause problems with existing applications, which might still work only by virtue of unrecorded changes made to the runtime environment, but which would fail when installed in a new environment.
 When encountered, these failures are often hard to track down and fix.

 These are problems that automated tests, and especially continuous integration, are intended to catch.
-The "Hello MELD" applications proved helpful when it came to isolating and fixing such failures.
+The "Hello MELD" applications proved helpful when it came to isolating such failures, though repairs have proved harder to effect.

 Effective testing is a cornerstone of software sustainability.